Ford Crown Victoria: Chassis

 Showcased in the redesign was the new Modular V8 engine.
 First introduced in the 1991 Lincoln Town Car, the 4.6 L SOHC V8 replaced the overhead-valve 302 CID small block V8 and was the first of a family of overhead-cam engines that would eventually appear in several Ford and Lincoln-Mercury cars and trucks.
-Lighter than its predecessor, the 4.6 produced nearly identical torque output while producing 40 additional horsepower in its standard single-exhaust configuration.
+Lighter than its predecessor, the 4.6 engine produced nearly identical torque output while producing 40 additional horsepower in its standard single-exhaust configuration.
 As with its predecessor and the Lincoln Town Car, the 4.6 was paired with a four-speed overdrive automatic transmission.
 In 1993, the Ford AOD transmission was replaced by the electronically controlled AOD-E version.
 For 1995, the AOD-E was replaced by the 4R70W, a heavier-duty version introduced in the Lincoln Mark VIII.